pcgeng/practice/README.md

-# Personal practice for HTML5, CSS and JavaScript
+# Personal practices for HTML5, CSS and JavaScript